LiliaFramework/Lilia/docs/docs/libraries/lia.fonts.md

 **Purpose**

-Returns an alphabetically sorted table of the font names that have been registered.
+Returns an alphabetically sorted list of all font identifiers that have been registered.

 **Parameters**

-* None
+* *None*

 **Realm**